AmrAbdalrahman/businessvalleyTask/readme.md

 - git clone of the master branch
 - run composer install
+- renaming .env.example to .env which contains json file path at key(HOTELS_FILE_PATH).
 - run composer dump-autoload
 - run php -S localhost:8000
+- you can find json file at storage directory

 # Endpoints